fomightez/sequencework/alignment-utilities/README.md

 - [for selecting only differing residues based on an alignment for identifying differences to feed Chimera](https://gist.github.com/idyoung/266427969f99f869bf9aaaf684a1497e)

+- [CIAlign]() - [Now availabele through bioconda](https://twitter.com/thekatybrown1/status/1521119123178246144).
+Also see there about, "And we've added an option to set a threshold proportion of sequences for the remove insertions function."

 Somewhat related:

 - [pyani](https://github.com/widdowquinn/pyani) for calculating average nucleotide identity (ANI) and related measures for whole genome comparisons, and rendering relevant graphical summary output.